Project Management

 Project Risk Management

 This class will introduce the project risk management discipline and the risk management lifecycle involving identification, analysis, evaluation, and response treatment.
 Differentiating the various terminologies used in many industries describing risk, the characteristics of risk management will be discussed along with applicable standards and regulations in using risk management effectively.
-(3 contact hours or 3 PDUs). $99 You walk away with:
+(3 contact hours or 3 PDUs). $99.
+Not eligible for waivers.
+You walk away with:

 1. An understanding of risk management discipline.